Bijot72/odin-recipes/README.md

 # odin-recipes
-My first recipe website showcasing my new basic HTML skills
+Current project is building a recipe website using the HTML skills i have learnt.